jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 -->

-# Kollos "mid-level" grammar cod3
+# Kollos "mid-level" grammar code

 This is the code for the "middle layer" of Kollos.
 Below it is Libmarpa, a library written in